GRAVITATION

 \(\alpha=-c\frac{l_z}{\varepsilon}\) and \(\beta=\pm c\frac{\sqrt{Q}}{\varepsilon}\), that is:

-\(\frac{\alpha}{m}=\frac{\bar{r}_c^3-3\bar{r}_c^2+\bar{a}^2\bar{r}_c+\bar{a}^2}{\bar{a}(\bar{r}_c-1)}\) and \(\frac{\beta}{m}=\pm\sqrt{\frac{-\bar{r}_c^3(\bar{r}_c^3-6\bar{r}_c^2+9\bar{r}_c-4\bar{a}^2)}{\bar{a}^2(\bar{r}_c-1)^2}}\)
+\(\frac{\alpha}{m}=\frac{\bar{r}_c^3-3\bar{r}_c^2+\bar{a}^2\bar{r}_c+\bar{a}^2}{\bar{a}(\bar{r}_c-1)}\) and \(\frac{\beta}{m}=\pm\sqrt{\frac{-\bar{r}_c^3(\bar{r}_c^3-6\bar{r}_c^2+9\bar{r}_c-4\bar{a}^2)}{\bar{a}^2(\bar{r}_c-1)^2}}\),

-with \(\bar{r}_c\) dimensionless radial coordinates of photon orbits varying between a value \(\bar{r}_{c_{min}}\) and a value \(\bar{r}_{c_{max}}\).
+with \(\bar{r}_c\) dimensionless radial coordinates of photon orbits varying between the value \(\bar{r}_{c_{min}}\) and the value \(\bar{r}_{c_{max}}\) corresponding to the value of \(\bar{a}\).

 Kerr's black hole ā =0.95 with its regions and its shadow - side view

-Fig. I – Kerr’s black hole \(\bar{a}=0.95\)
+Fig. I – Kerr black hole \(\bar{a}=0.95\)

 (side view)